oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ## Next steps on your journey for enterprise-ready identity maturity

-Now that you can run the application locally, you’re ready to start on a workshop of your choice!
+Now that you can run the application locally, you are ready to start on a workshop of your choice!
 Find the workshops you want to participate in:

 Ready to become enterprise-ready?
 Follow us on Twitter and subscribe to our YouTube channel to get notified about new workshops.
-If you have any questions or want to share what workshops/base application tech stacks you’d like to see next, please comment below!
+If you have any questions or want to share what workshops/base application tech stacks you'd like to see next, please comment below!

 ## Workflows resources
 More resources to help you learn more about Okta Workflows.